TinsaeTadesse17/Contact-Form-using-React-hook-form/README.md

-# Simple Contact Form with React
+# Simple Contact Form using React hook form

 This is a simple contact form built using React and the `react-hook-form` library.
 The form includes basic validation for required fields and email format.